Shakour-Data/ProjectManagement/Tests/TestingCode/UnitTests/DETAILED_TEST_PLAN.md

 - Output correctness tests.
 - Exception and error handling tests.
 - Performance of critical functions (if applicable).
+- Integration points within modules where applicable.

 ---

 ## Execution Steps

-1. Set up the test environment.
+1. Set up the test environment with virtual environment and dependencies.
 2. Run all unit tests using the test runner.
 3. Analyze test results and fix any failures.
 4. Update test documentation and checklists.
 5. Repeat until all tests pass.
+6. After successful runs, update `DETAILED_TEST_PLAN.md` and `README.md` accordingly.

 ---